outmaneuver/maturin/README.md

 PERSONAL_ID is your personal discord ID, and is used to permissions check some functions as an override.

-DIPLO_UMPIRE_ROLE is the role for the Diplo Umpire.
+DIPLO_UMPIRE_ROLE is the role name for the Diplo Umpire.

-SPECTATOR_ROLE is the role for the Spectator.
+SPECTATOR_ROLE is the role name for the Spectator.

-DIPLOMAT_ROLE is the role for the Diplomat.
+DIPLOMAT_ROLE is the role name for the Diplomat.

-BANKER_ROLE is the role for the Banker.
+BANKER_ROLE is the role name for the Banker.

-NEWSPAPER_WRITER_ROLE is the role for the Newspaper Writer.
+NEWSPAPER_WRITER_ROLE is the role name for the Newspaper Writer.

-CAPTURED_ROLE is the role for the Captured.
+CAPTURED_ROLE is the role name for the Captured.

 #### Example .env file